Freelance Websites

 Invisible Question 2.
 ‘Are you able to make my life easier?’

 Since clients will be combing your proposal for such clues, you need to master the hack of showing them bits of what you can do.
 This is best achieved by doing things like slipping a few relevant examples of your work into your proposal rather than sending a link to your entire portfolio.
-Most clients will appreciate you going out of your way to saving them both time and energy.
+Most clients will appreciate you going out of your way to save them both time and energy.

 Invisible Question 3: ‘Do you care about my goals?’